Iceland

 Changes in local authority boundaries shall not be made without prior consultation of the local communities concerned, possibly by means of a referendum where this is permitted by statute.

-Law 138/2011 dedicates the Chapter XII to “Amalgamation of municipalities”, setting detailed rules on the amalgamation procedure.
-Article 120 establishes that “No municipality may be amalgamated with other municipalities unless more voters in a referendum […] are in favour of the amalgamation than are opposed to it”.
+Chapter XII of Law No. 138/2011 is dedicated to “Amalgamation of municipalities”, setting detailed rules on the amalgamation procedure.
+Article 120 para.
+1 LAA establishes that “No municipality may be amalgamated with other municipalities unless more voters in a referendum […] are in favour of the amalgamation than are opposed to it”.
+The second paragraph of the same Article stipulates that municipal councils in municipalities where a proposed merger is approved by the inhabitants may decide to merge those municipalities, even if the proposal of the joint committee is not approved by the majority of voters in all the municipalities concerned.

-Therefore, the rapporteurs consider that Article 5 of the Charter is now fully respected in Iceland.
+Therefore, taking into consideration the legal framework and the practice, the rapporteurs conclude that Article 5 is fully respected in Iceland.

 Article 6.1